theQRL/docs.theqrl.org/_docs/developers/address.md

 ## Seed / Extended Seed

+#### Seed (48 bytes):
-**Seed** (48 bytes): Not presented to users.
+Not presented to users.
 Users instead have access to the _extended seed_.

-_Important_: The seed is not enough to reconstruct an address because it does not include information about the signature scheme and corresponding parameters.
+> **Important:** The seed is not enough to reconstruct an address because it does not include information about the signature scheme and corresponding parameters.
+{: .info}

+#### Extended Seed (51 bytes):
-**Extended Seed** (51 bytes): User typically have access to a composed seed that include the descriptor as a prefix.
+User typically have access to a composed seed that include the descriptor as a prefix.

+#### HexSeed (102 bytes):
-**HexSeed** (102 bytes): Extended seed represented as a hexadecimal number in ASCII characters.
+Extended seed represented as a hexadecimal number in ASCII characters.
 This is used for representational purposes and never used in the code or API.

+#### Mnemonic (34 words):
-**Mnemonic** (34 words): Each word represents 12-bits.
+Each word represents 12-bits.
 A mnemonic can be converted to an **Extended Seed**